MoFunCode/MoFunCode/README.md

 No swiping addiction.
 No decision paralysis.
 Just real connections.

-> Backend MVP nearly complete — match lock system, swipe quota, filters, and messaging all shipped ✅
+> Backend complete ✅ — Now building the mobile app in React Native

 ---